Get cover to suit your budget and lifestyle.

 Which funds are going to have the lowest premiums after April?

-How much your premium increases as of 1 April 2018 will depend on the health fund you are with.
-The increase is expected to be an industry weighted average of 3.95%, but this can differ depending on the products and membership size of each fund.
-This 3.95% rise is actually the lowest premium increase in 17 years.
+How much your premium increases as of 1 April 2019 will depend on the health fund you are with.
+The increase is expected to be an industry weighted average of 3.25%, but this can differ depending on the products and membership size of each fund.
+This 3.25% rise is actually the lowest premium increase since 2001 and it's the second year in a row that the rate of increase has slowed.

 To assist you in deciding if you should switch funds before the premium hike goes into effect, finder.com.au has crunched the numbers and calculated which four funds have had the highest and the lowest increase, along with how the "Big Four" health funds have fared this year: